Gilwell Park: 1940s and later development

-In 1940, during the Second World War, the War Ministry requisitioned the Gilwell estate as a local command, training, and ordnance centre, and remained there until 1945.
+In 1940, during the Second World War, the War Ministry requisitioned the Gilwell estate as a local command, training and ordnance centre and remained there until 1945.
 Little remains at the estate from this period, except a hole that was created by a bomb the Luftwaffe dropped.
 The hole was enlarged and is now used for swimming and canoeing.

 The purchase of Gilwellbury and adjoining land in 1945 allowed The Scout Association to close the original road and fully use Branchet Field.
 It was originally used for small retreats and conferences but is now used as staff accommodation.
 The Ministry of Education assisted in the purchase.

-After the war, the Boy Scout Association bought adjoining land to increase the estate and protect it from rapidly approaching new developments.
-These areas are called The Quick, New Field, and Hilly Field.
+After the war, The Boy Scouts Association bought adjoining land to increase the estate and protect it from rapidly approaching new developments.
+These areas are called The Quick, New Field and Hilly Field.
 An additional purchase and a donation from South Africa in the early 1950s brought the estate to its present size.
 Camping facilities for Scouts were extended until the early 1960s.
 Training and sleeping facilities were added in the early 1970s.
-The Boy Scout Association was renamed The Scout Association in 1967.

 The Gilwell Farmhouse is believed to date from the early 18th century, making it the oldest original building at Gilwell Park.
 It is composed of two buildings that were joined.
 There is a brick wellhead on the farm that is known as the Gil Well.
 A field adjoining the boundaries of Gilwell Park, known as Bill Oddie Field, affords dramatic views of the London skyline over Pole Hill, Chingford.
 The field was named in 2006 after employees of The Scout Association saw television ornithologist Bill Oddie recording a programme there.

 During the 1970s, the Dorothy Hughes Pack Holiday Centre for Cub Scouts and the Colquhoun International Centre for training Scouters – which was originally called The International Hall of Friendship – were built.
 In the 1980s, the White House was extensive remodelled.
 In April 2001, The Scout Association moved its program staff from London to Gilwell Park, where its training staff were already located.
 Extensive renovations were done to the White House and other buildings.
 With a budget of £20,000,000 and individual contributions as high as £500,000, improvements to programs and facilities occurred in preparation for the 21st World Scout Jamboree in 2007, which was the 100th anniversary of Scouting, hosted at nearby Hylands Park, Chelmsford, with related activities held at Gilwell Park.
-Gilwell Park generates over £1,000,000 a year for the Scout Association through conference fees, accommodation fees, and sales of materials.
+Gilwell Park generates over £1,000,000 a year for The Scout Association through conference fees, accommodation fees and sales of materials.